All available slots through 4th August 2024 have been filled.

 About the meals:

-You can use the shared kitchen or the kitchenette in your room.
+You can cook the meals at the shared kitchen near your room.
 The studio owner will tell you where the nearest grocery store is.

 English: The pottery owner can speak English, but not as fluently as native speakers.

 A Message from the Pottery Owner

 “It requires 3 years to master wedging, and 10 years to master the wheel.”